 - Nose tissue destruction, respiratory failure, and infectious abscesses depending on the method of drug intake (sniffed, smoked, and injected, respectively).

-Finding Help: Although the side effects of cocaine use are immense, there is still hope for users to succeed in their goals of attaining a drug-free lifestyle.
+Although the side effects of cocaine use are immense, there is still hope for users to succeed in their goals of attaining a drug-free lifestyle.
 Here at Discovery Institute NJ, we are dedicated to providing relief and healing for those suffering from addiction and regular substance abuse.
 If you or someone you know is struggling with cocaine or other drug addiction, Discovery is here to help.
-Give us a call at 800-714-2175 to learn about how our proven programs can help you or your loved one begin to beat addiction and reclaim a successful life.
+Learn about how our proven programs can help you or your loved one begin to beat addiction and reclaim a successful life.